All Collections

 Configure Inbound Shipments

-Shipments synced from your Seller Central account to Inventory Planner can show as either purchase orders or transfers in the Purchase Order & Transfer section of your account.
-For transfers, a default 'source warehouse' can be configured.
+For transfers, a default "source warehouse" can be configured.
 To change default settings for inbound shipments, click the gear icon for the corresponding warehouse.

-Scroll down to see the 'Inbound Shipment Order Type' dropdown field.
+Scroll down to see the 'Inbound Shipment Order Type' drop-down field.

-Finally, click Save Changes.
+Finally, click "Save Changes".

-IP Warehouse
+IP warehouses

 An IP warehouse is used when your store has inventory in a location that does not fulfill customer orders directly.
 This manual warehouse is used to transfer stock to other locations that do handle order fulfillment.